This page last updated on 27/01/2021

 Option: Return home (may not be possible)

 There is a travel ban on all Australians.
+Australians must apply to the Government to travel overseas.
 There is no travel ban for people who are not Australians.
 It may be possible for some people to leave Australia and return home.
 The Government is encouraging people without family support to return to their home country.

-Temporary visa holders who are unable to leave Australia still need to apply for a visa if their visa is due to expire.
+Temporary visa holders who want to remain in Australia or who are unable to leave Australia still need to apply for a visa if their visa is due to expire.
 See COVID-19 and the border.